edk0/spy/doc/cli-reference.rst

 Regular options
 ===============

+.. option:: --break

+   Start a post-mortem debugging session with :mod:`pdb` if an exception occurs during execution.

 .. option:: --each-line, -l

    Process each line as its own string (rather than stdin as a file at once).